 At UC Santa Barbara, we aim to move people around as sustainably as possible.
 Having our students, staff, and faculty commute using human power is excellent for both the environment as well as human health.
-As UC strives for the 2025 goal of climate neutrality, with consequent reductions in scope 1 and scope 2 emissions, commuter transportation will vastly increase its wedge in our GHG emissions.
 UC Santa Barbara’s goal is to provide incentives and programs to the campus community to reduce commuter emissions as well as to increase alternative fuel vehicles in our fleet.

-In 2019, 83% of faculty, staff, and students (weighted) use alternative forms of transportation to commute to and from campus, with biking as the preferred mode of transit.
+In 2022, 84% of students and employees combined use alternative forms of transportation to commute to and from campus, with biking as the preferred mode of transit.
 In fact, with 7 miles of Class 1 bicycle paths and upwards of 20,000 bike parking spots, including those at campus housing, UCSB is known for its bike culture.

 Greening Your Ride